 Think less of it as building an email list, and more about the opportunity to build relationships with customers and potential customers.
 Through digital you have an amazing opportunity to increase your relationship with folks that really enjoy the items you sell, content you provide, or services you offer, etc. A great way to build that relationship is by asking them to share their email with you.
 Once you’ve built the trust with them to get their email, you can keep them posted on the great stuff your business is doing.
 For example:

-- If you’re a blogger, provide them updates of new blog posts.
+- You’re a blogger, provide them updates of new blog posts.

-- If you own an ecommerce store, share updates of new products or sales.
+- You own an ecommerce store, share updates of new products or sales.

-- If you’re a service provider (i.e. lawyer, financial advisor, etc.), give case studies of how you helped your clients.
+- You’re a service provider (i.e. lawyer, financial advisor, etc.), give case studies of how you helped your clients.

 These are just examples, but it’s all about building up your relationships with your existing customers and prospects.
 As we all know, the better relationships we have with prospects, the better chance they’ll buy from you when they have a need.